-Margaret E. Burton Professor and Dean of the Divinity School
+Margaret E. Burton Professor of Religion and Ethics

 M.A.
 (California State University); M.A., Ph.D.
 (Graduate Theological Union)

 A leader in the field of religious studies with particular scholarly interest in bioethics and Jewish studies, Laurie Zoloth’s research explores religion and ethics, drawing from sources ranging from Biblical and Talmudic texts to postmodern Jewish philosophy, including the writings of Emmanuel Levinas.
 Her scholarship spans the ethics of genetic engineering, stem cell research, synthetic biology, social justice in health care, and how science and medicine are taught.
 She also researches the practices of interreligious dialogue, exploring how religion plays a role in public discussion and policy.